 You will also get 10 total days to use between Vail and Beaver Creek.
 Beyond that, there is restricted access to resorts in Utah, Idaho, and days offered for Japan.
 This pass is for the locals of Colorado who want to ride hard all season but don’t plan on taking too many ski trips around the country or the world, and don’t want to hit Vail and Beaver Creek more than ten times.

-Both passes will also offer discounts for friends lift tickets at participating resorts, as well as discounts for the pass holder at a bunch of other resorts.
+Both passes will also offer discounts for friend’s lift tickets at participating resorts, as well as discounts for the pass holder at a bunch of other resorts.

-- Aspen Mountain
+- Aspen Mountain (Ikon Pass Only)

-- Aspen Highlands
+- Aspen Highlands (Ikon Pass Only)

-- Buttermilk Mountain
+- Buttermilk Mountain (Ikon Pass Only)

 - Arapahoe Basin

-If you’re still on the fence about either the Epic or Icon ski passes, there are still plenty of other affordable areas to enjoy skiing in Colorado this winter.
+If you’re still on the fence about either the Epic or Ikon ski passes, there are still plenty of other affordable areas to enjoy skiing in Colorado this winter.
 Always be alert for random coupons, such as those found at Shell Gas Station, and random multi-packs of lift tickets that you must buy in advance (sometimes well in advance).

 Avoid buying someone’s old (but still valid) ski pass off Craigslist.
 Don’t be like my foolish brother who would buy a man with a long bushy mustache and try to pass it off as himself (and try to grow in a stache the day before).
 Photos usually come up in the lifties scanner when checking your pass, and you might not look like an Al Borestein – true story.
 They are incentivized to catch cheaters.
 Careful using your friend’s pass, even if you know their birthday.

 The Loveland Season Ski Pass features unlimited days at Loveland Ski Area.
-This pass also gives holders a membership to Powder Alliance, a collection of 19 ski resorts.
-When you buy a season pass to any in the alliance, you automatically get 3 days to the other 18 resorts free for a midweek lift ticket or half priced on the weekends.
-If you live in Denver, want to save a few bucks, drive less and escape the crowds, get the Loveland pass.
-It’s the closest ski resort to Denver (other than maybe Echo Mountain).
+This pass also gives holders a membership to Powder Alliance, a collection of 16 ski resorts.
+When you buy a season pass to any in the alliance, you automatically get 3 days to the other 15 resorts free, however, some are for midweek, require lodging, or have blackout dates.

 The Monarch Season Ski Pass is another great option for skiing all winter in Colorado.
-Beyond unlimited days at Monarch Mountain, passholders will get over 90 free and discounted days at Monarch Partners and Powder Alliance ski resorts.
+Beyond unlimited days at Monarch Mountain, pass holders will get over 90 free and discounted days at Monarch Partners and Powder Alliance ski resorts.
 If you live in Colorado Springs, like to ski, and don’t care for Breckenridge or crowds, get this pass.
 Monarch is the closest resort to The Springs.

-Both these ski passes will also get passholders a variety of different discounts on things like lift tickets for friends, food and retail stores around the mountain, gear rentals, and ski school lesson packages.
+Both these ski passes will also get pass holders a variety of different discounts on things like lift tickets for friends, food and retail stores around the mountain, gear rentals, and ski school lesson packages.

 If you only want to ski for a few days this season, some resorts including both Loveland Ski Area and Monarch Mountain offer 4 packs of lift tickets for a discounted price per ticket.
 There are also 4 packs of lift tickets offered at Arapahoe Basin, Copper Mountain, Winter Park, and Aspen/Snowmass among other Colorado resorts.

 Although it usually reappears throughout the season in different shapes and forms, often with blackout dates that weren’t there pre-season.

-The True Difference and How to Pick
+The True Difference & How to Pick

-The snow here in Colorado is always falling, and the resorts are full of world class terrain.
+The snow here in Colorado is always falling, and the resorts are full of world-class terrain.
 So in order to pick the pass best for you, figure out which resorts you want to mainly ride this winter and get the pass that offers the most days to that resort.
 You’ll probably only need to ride 6 or 7 days to make the pass worth it but no matter what, getting out on the mountain is always worth it.

 You can’t go wrong.
-Even if you live in the Midwest or on the East Coast and have a couple friends in Colorado or California, it could be worth it to buy one of the passes mentioned and take a couple of trips out west.
+Even if you live in the Midwest or on the East Coast and have a couple of friends in Colorado or California, it could be worth it to buy one of the passes mentioned and take a couple of trips out west.
 My family does it.